Earth Woman

 I'm curious about the reactions ordinary people have to being trapped in extraordinary situations.
 Events that, although not catastrophic, register beyond the scope of our experiences, and our basic grasp of the social contract.It's probably safe to predict that when met with the unexpected, people automatically default to a right or left brain response –...
 Continue Reading →

 Earlier that day I'd headed to Point Grey Village for chocolatey croissants and a higher order of coffee.
 Instead of walking up 10th, the main road, I chose 11th.
-With its canopy of billowing evergreens and row upon row of perfectly manicured yards, 11th offers a peaceful, prettier stroll.
-Four blocks up that street and...
+With its canopy of billowing evergreens and row upon row of perfectly manicured yards, it's quieter there, and makes for a prettier stroll.
+Four blocks up...
 Continue Reading →

 Nomadland Could Use A Little Minari